daostack/arc/docs/DAO-protocol.md

 ---

-> This is a collaborative work to document the general framework and protocol for collaborative DAOs.
-It parallels the collaboration on the [formal whitepaper](https://github.com/daostack/daostack/raw/master/docs/dao.pdf) ([source](https://github.com/daostack/daostack/blob/master/docs/dao.tex)), which is supposed to cover the same material in a rigorous language.
+ This document describes the general framework and protocol for collaborative DAOs.
+It parallels the [formal whitepaper](https://github.com/daostack/daostack/raw/master/docs/dao.pdf) ([source](https://github.com/daostack/daostack/blob/master/docs/dao.tex)), which is supposed to cover the same material in a rigorous language.

+> Welcome to edit, add comments/questions, and submit pull request.

 Tip: try [StackEdit](https://stackedit.io/) or [Dilinger](http://dillinger.io/) for editing.